Congratulations pour in for Dhankhar; Opposition hopes he will strengthen democratic debates in RS | Politics

 Congratulations poured in for Jagdeep Dhankhar after his election as India's 14th vice president with Prime Minister Narendra Modi meeting him soon after the result was declared Saturday while top leaders of the BJP, Congress and other parties extended their greetings.

-President Droupadi Murmu said the nation will benefit from Dhankar's long and rich experience in public life and extended her best wishes for a productive and successful tenure.
+President Droupadi Murmu said the nation will benefit from Dhankhar's long and rich experience in public life and extended her best wishes for a productive and successful tenure.

 Congratulating Dhankhar for his victory, Alva noted that while this election is over, ''the battle for protecting the Constitution, strengthening democracy and restoring Parliament's dignity will continue.''
 She hit out at some opposition parties for supporting the BJP in this election ''directly or indirectly'' and said it was an attempt to ''derail'' the idea of a united opposition.

-Echoing similar sentiments, Union Home Minister Amit Shah said, ''Dhankar will prove to be an ideal guardian of the Constitution while holding the post besides functioning as chairman of the Rajya Sabha.''
-Several opposition leaders also congratulated Dhankar on being elected as Vice President.
+Echoing similar sentiments, Union Home Minister Amit Shah said, ''Dhankhar will prove to be an ideal guardian of the Constitution while holding the post besides functioning as chairman of the Rajya Sabha.''
+Several opposition leaders also congratulated Dhankhar on being elected as Vice President.
 NCP supremo Sharad Pawar wished him success in his tenure as the Vice President.

-Congratulating Dharkhar, DMK supremo and Tamil Nadu Chief Minister MK Stalin said, ''Hope the ideals enshrined in our constitution will be upheld during your tenure besides strengthening the democratic debates in the Upper House.''
-Ashok Gehlot, Congress leader and chief minister of Rajasthan, the state from where Dhankar hails, said the people of the state are happy that Dhankhar has become the second Vice President from Rajasthan after Bhairon Singh Shekhawat.
+Congratulating Dhankhar, DMK supremo and Tamil Nadu Chief Minister MK Stalin said, ''Hope the ideals enshrined in our constitution will be upheld during your tenure besides strengthening the democratic debates in the Upper House.''
+Ashok Gehlot, Congress leader and chief minister of Rajasthan, the state from where Dhankhar hails, said the people of the state are happy that he has become the second Vice President from Rajasthan after Bhairon Singh Shekhawat.

+Jammu and Kashmir Lieutenant Governor Manoj Sinha also congratulated Dhankhar, saying his ''isdom, sagacity and experience of long public life will immensely benefit the country''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)